andreykurenkov/andreykurenkov.github.io/writing/_posts/2018-03-03-oscar-noms-reviewed.md

 ## Thoughts:
 And now we get to the set of movies I unabashedly love!
 Once again my appreciation has grown due to [BBC Film Programme](http://www.bbc.co.uk/programmes/b09pn8pl) interview:

 * The key inspiration for the movie, the writer director Paul Thomas Anderson being sick and taken care of by his wife, is unusual and unexpected.
-He gets at aspects of romance and relationships not often explored, which is impressive
+He gets at aspects of romance and relationships not often explored, which is impressive.
 * As the interviewer notes, on a second viewing it's much easier to see the film as being utterly comedic rather than serious and dramatic like the director's other work.
 I have been describing this as a 'sly, intelligent, dark romantic comedy' to friends, and it is refreshing to see such a non-formulatic romantic comedy.
 * Another unexpected aspect is the richness of the female characters, who may be more fully three dimensional than Daniel Day Lewsis's excellently portrayed male character.
 As Anderson says in his interview: